learning-zone/mongodb-basics/README.md

 ## Q. ***How MongoDB supports ACID transactions and locking functionalities?***

+MongoDB, has always supported ACID transactions in a single document and, when leveraging the document model appropriately, many applications don\'t need ACID guarantees across multiple documents.

 MongoDB is a document based  NoSQL database with a flexible schema.
 Transactions are not operations that should be executed for every write operation  since they incur a greater performance cost over a single document writes.
 With a document based structure and denormalized data model, there will be a minimized need for transactions.
 Since MongoDB allows document embedding, you don\'t necessarily need to use a transaction to meet a write operation.

 MongoDB version 4.0 provides **multi-document transaction** support for replica set deployments only and probably the version 4.2 will extend support for sharded deployments.